 The purpose of the Colonie Animal Control is to enforce the state and local laws in relation to dogs and other animals.
 The intention is to promote health, safety, and general welfare of the people of the Town of Colonie, including protection of the property of the Town and its inhabitants, and preservation of peace and good order within the Town.
-Specifically, we implement the provisions of Article 7, New York State Agriculture and Markets Law.
+Specifically, we implement the provisions of Article 7, New York State Agriculture and Markets Law and Chapter 79 of the Town of Colonie Code.

 Our philosophy is to remove animals in a safe and humane manner.
 We deal with the public by explaining the local and state laws to them before actual enforcement becomes necessary.